hpcaitech/ColossalAI/colossalai/inference/README.md

 ### Single GPU Performance:

 Currently the stats below are calculated based on A100 (single GPU), and we calculate token latency based on average values of context-forward and decoding forward process, which means we combine both of processes to calculate token generation times.
-We are actively developing new features and methods to furthur optimize the performance of LLM models.
+We are actively developing new features and methods to further optimize the performance of LLM models.
 Please stay tuned.

 #### Llama